MahmoudAshraf123/Healthcare-Management-System/README.md

 save and read data from .txt files and search over it using scanner.

 ### full Description
-➢ A system for managing the data of doctors and patients ❖ There are 2 types of patients: Emergency patient and normal patient ❖ Each Patient “normal and emergency” has ID, name, address, phone number, gender, symptoms, payment method and diagnosis.
+➢ A system for managing the data of doctors and patients.
+❖ There are 2 types of patients: Emergency patient and normal patient.
+❖ Each Patient “normal and emergency” has ID, name, address, phone number, gender, symptoms, payment method and diagnosis.
 ❖ In the case of emergency patient there is room number.
 ❖ Each doctor has ID, name, address, phone number, and specialty in medicine.